fortrabbit/docs/14.tips/download-an-environment.md

 ---
 reviewed: 2023-08-25 16:20:40
-title:    Download an environment
-excerpt:  Get all data to have it running locally
+title:    Download an environment navigation.excerpt:  Get all data to have it running locally
 lead:     "This article helps you downloading all the application data required directly from our services to run it elsewhere.
 Tech skills are required to do this."
 ---